 Joint Initiatives for Youth and Families, (JI): An integrated network of community-based services and supports collectively serving the needs of children, youth, and their families from prenatal to 21 years of age.
-The three initiatives are The Alliance for Kids, Senate Bill 94 and Reach Collaborative Management Program.
+The three initiatives are The Alliance for Kids, Colorado Youth Detention Continuum (CDYC), and Reach Collaborative Management Program (CMP).

 Child Care Resource and Referral (CCR&R): CCR&R is the hub of child care information in your local area and can provide you and your family with information on quality child care and personalized referrals for providers based on your specific needs/preferences.
 Visit www.ColoradoShines.com for an online search for quality care near you.
 Call 1.877.338.2273 for a FREE custom referral.